williamdaburke/mapgpt_finetune/README.md

 - Cleans text by removing numbers and replacing named entities using spaCy language models.
 - Uses Hugging Face Transformers and PyTorch for model training.
 - Implements custom dataset class for efficient data handling.
-- Evaluates model with accuracy and macro F1-score metrics.
+- Evaluates model with accuracy and weighted F1-score metrics.
 - Saves fine-tuned model and tokenizer for later use.
-- Supports resuming training from latest checkpoint.

 ---